 Coping with rain on the day of your wedding shoot starts and ends off with your attitude.

-While there are a few things you can do to prep for it - which we will list below; having an open and flexible mindset is key to having a pre-wedding shoot (PWS) with results that you’ll be happy with.
+While there are a few things you can do to prep for it, being open and flexible is key to having a pre-wedding shoot that you’ll be happy with.

-Discuss on indoor venue alternatives with your photographer.
+2. Discuss on alternative indoor venues with your photographer.

-For example, if you’d still want a location that offers shelter and a natural, outdoors look, you can head over to the Cloud and Flower Domes at Gardens by the Bay.
+For example, if you’d still want a location that offers shelter and a natural, outdoor look, you can head over to the Cloud and Flower Domes at Gardens by the Bay.

-You can also consider doing a shoot right at home for nostalgia – be it your BTO that’s undergoing renovation, or just either of your rooms that you’ve grew up in.
+You can also consider doing a shoot right at home for nostalgia – be it at your new flat that’s undergoing renovation, or just in either of your rooms that you grew up in.

-Probably only applicable for casual shoots, you can prep some colourful and cute looking rainy weather outfits and props like transparent umbrellas (so that your faces can still be seen), or pastel rain ponchos and have them as part of your shoot!
+For casual themed shoots, you can prep some colourful and cute rainy weather outfits and props like transparent umbrellas (so that your faces can still be seen), or pastel rain ponchos and use them as props.

-They will add a pop of colour and fun to your otherwise grey and dreary shoot.
+They will add a pop of colour and fun to your otherwise dreary shoot.

-Before you bemoan over your luck and bad timing, and sulk through your shoot, how about doing some prior research on how other couples have managed to get great pre-wedding images that are taken in the rain.
-There’ll bound to be some you like and you can file it away for your photographer!
+Before you bemoan over your luck and bad timing, how about doing some prior research on how other couples have managed to get great pre-wedding images that are taken in the rain.